 The Car Connection Lexus LX Overview

-The Lexus LX has always been offered with a single V-8 powertrain over the years, with the full model name—LX 460, LX 470, or LX 570—changing to coincide with the engine displacement at each step.
-It competes with other big, luxurious, V-8-powered SUVs, such as the Land Rover Range Rover, Cadillac Escalade, Infiniti QX80, and Mercedes-Benz GLS-Class.
+It competes with other big, luxurious, V-8-powered SUVs, such as the Land Rover Discovery, Cadillac Escalade, Infiniti QX80, and Mercedes-Benz GLS-Class.

 Lexus LX history